AndreRab/Spam-filter/README.md

 | [Jupyter Notebook](#jupyter-notebook)   | A detailed breakdown of the notebook, where it's located, and which models have been used |

 ## Running the application
+0. **Install python interpreter
+   How to make it, you can find [here](https://www.python.org/downloads/)
 1. **Clone the Repository**:
    Open a terminal and clone the repository:
    ```bash